How to Archive a Google Classroom Without Losing Important Data

 Steps

-Click “Archive” in the confirmation box to proceed.
-This final click completes the process, effectively removing the class from your active view.
+Confirm the Action Click “Archive” in the confirmation box.
+This final step completes the archiving process, effectively removing the class from your active view.

 Why it Matters?